ganeshbelgur/rosary/README.md

 ### Cleaning the build
 The clean process just recursively removes the `$(TOP_LEVEL_BUILD_DIR)` directory where all the objects and executables were placed during the build process.
+NOTE: Currently this deletes even the thirdparty dependecies which is not right.
+It will be eventually fixed.
+Use the `build_dependencies.sh` again for now to rebuild all dependencies.
 ```
 make clean
 ```